 The International Canoe Federation includes Paracanoe as a discipline, providing opportunities for paddlers with physical disabilities to participate and compete at club, national and international level.

-Whilst not a fixture at the 2012 Paralympics, ParaCanoe will be a fixture at the 2016 Paralympics in Rio– allowing disabled paddlers to take part at the very highest level of competitive paddlesport.
+ParaCanoe became a fixture at the 2016 Paralympics in Rio and will also be included in the delayed Tokyo 2020 Olympics – allowing disabled paddlers to take part at the very highest level of competitive paddlesport.

 For more information see the International Canoe Federation website